-If you are not sure of your rights, get advice - use our directory to find a local adviser.
+Get advice if you are not sure of your rights.
 In most cases, you should not leave your accommodation until the council accepts that you are homeless.
 If you do, the council may decide that you made yourself homeless intentionally.

-The council should consider you to be homeless if:
+The council should consider you to be homeless if you:

-- you only have basic shelter or accommodation of a very temporary nature such as a hostel
+- only have basic shelter or accommodation of a very temporary nature such as a hostel

-- you are staying with friends or family temporarily but they can only put you up for a short time.
+- are staying with friends or family temporarily but they can only put you up for a short time

-If you are staying in a women's refuge, in most cases you will be considered to be homeless.
+If you stay in a women's refuge, in most cases you are considered to be homeless.

 You can't get into your accommodation

 The council should consider you to be homeless if you are unable to get into your accommodation.
-This could be because your landlord or someone you live with has changed the locks and will not let you back in.
-If your landord has changed the locks it may be an illegal eviction and the council may be able to help you in other ways.
+This could be because your landlord or someone you live with has changed the locks and won't let you back in.

 You can't afford to stay where you are